Skip to content

 4. Persist transitions and updated timestamps.

-Submitor.refresh() runs a reconciliation pass for the current cluster.
+submitor.refresh_jobs() runs a reconciliation pass for the current target Cluster.

 JobMonitor provides higher-level waiting primitives on top of reconciliation.